 #5 Do chest stretches

 Often, when posture is poor, the back muscles are weak and stretched and the chest muscles are short and tight.
 Chest stretches will help to open up the chest and bring the shoulder blades back and down.
-Try to stretch your chest muscles several times a day – see the download for instructions on stretching the chest.
+Try to stretch your chest muscles several times a day – all you need to do is take your hands behind your back, making sure you keep your shoulders relaxed down.

 #6 Do hamstring stretches